Periaraperi/tetris/README.md

 If you use IDE or other compiler, configure SDL accordingly.

 # build on linux
-using your distributions package manager download SDL2_ttf library
+using your distributions package manager download SDL2 and SDL2_ttf library
 - mkdir build
 - cd build
 - cmake ..